Skip to main content

 Is MMM/MTA experience expected for marketing analyst roles?

 For mid-to-senior roles, yes.
 Marketing mix modeling (MMM) and multi-touch attribution (MTA) are increasingly listed in job postings because last-click attribution is dying.
-If you have used Triple Whammy, Northbeam, Rockerbox, or proprietary MMM, name them.
+If you have used Northbeam, Rockerbox, or proprietary MMM, name them.
 If you have only used last-click, frame it accurately and note any incrementality testing you have done.

 How do I quantify marketing analyst work on a resume?